 Review job classifications every year

-Again, the Department of Labor recommends a review of each job duty annually, because what an employee was doing last year may have evolved into something new without a title or salary change.
+Again, the DOL recommends a review of each job duty annually, because what an employee was doing last year may have evolved into something new without a title or salary change.
 For example, your receptionist has started answering the phone every day during lunch.
 If that’s the case, you owe them for overtime.

 Employers focused on their business strategy may not realize this without sitting down one-on-one with employees at the end of the year and diving into it.